MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ## Where to install Office 365 ProPlus from and where to get updates

-If network connectivity and other considerations based on your organizational requirements aren't an issue, you can choose to deploy Office 365 ProPlus directly from the [Office Content Delivery Network (CDN)](#office-content-delivery-network-cdn) on the Internet.
+If network connectivity and other considerations based on your organizational requirements aren't an issue, you can choose to deploy Office 365 ProPlus directly from the [Office Content Delivery Network (CDN)](#office-content-delivery-network-cdn) on the internet.
 You can also configure Office 365 ProPlus to receive updates automatically from the Office CDN.
 This requires the least amount of administrative effort and is an easy way to keep Office 365 ProPlus up to date.

 If you don't want computers installed with Office 365 ProPlus to connect to the Office CDN and the [Device Management Service](#device-management-service) to get updates, you need to configure Office 365 ProPlus to be installed and updated from a shared folder from within your internal network.
 You will still need a least one computer to have access to the Office CDN to be able to download Office 365 ProPlus and updates to Office 365 ProPlus to the shared folder on your internal network.
-Also, computers installed with Office 365 ProPlus still require Internet connectivity in order to remain activated.
+Also, computers installed with Office 365 ProPlus still require internet connectivity in order to remain activated.

 Keep in mind that installing and updating Office 365 ProPlus from a shared folder on your local network requires significantly more administrative effort and more disk space.
 For example, you have to keep track of when new builds of Office 365 ProPlus are available and then download the updated version of Office 365 ProPlus to your network.
 The core files for Office 365 ProPlus are at least 1.6 GB and at least 250 MB for each language deployed.